Malpractice Insurance for Dermatologists

 The Cost of Malpractice Insurance for Dermatologists

-Premiums vary by procedure mix, geography, limits, and claims history.
-Typical ranges for $1M/$3M limits are:
+Dermatology is one of the lower-risk physician specialties, so premiums are well below those of surgical fields.
+Cost varies by procedure mix, geography, limits, and claims history.
+Typical ranges for $1M / $3M limits are:

 Factors Affecting Cost

-• Geographic location: Premiums higher in states with no tort reform (NY, FL, CA).
+• Geographic location: premiums are higher in states with no tort reform (NY, FL, CA).

-• Accreditation & risk management: Carriers may discount 5–10% for practices with board-certified staff, documented consent, and training.
+• Accreditation & risk management: carriers may discount 5–10% for board-certified staff, documented consent, and training.

 ⬆ Back to contents